tfdproject77/WebTV-HD-Updated/README.md

 ![Screenshot of the "Code" button being pressed, revealing the "Download ZIP" button.](https://i.imgur.com/bXnlbAJ.png)

-If you prefer (or are stuck with) with a command line interface, you can run `git clone https://github.com/coltonsr77/WebTV-HD-Updated.git`, and copy all the resources over by entering the WebTV-HD directory, and running `cp -r ./* <your location>`.
+If you prefer (or are stuck with) with a command line interface, you can run `git clone https://github.com/coltonsr77/WebTV-HD-Updated.git`, and copy all the resources over by entering the WebTV-HD-Updated directory, and running `cp -r ./* <your location>`.

 The wiki has some useful info, so make sure to [check it out](https://github.com/SKCro/WebTV-HD/wiki/).